TheMoonThatRises/Spwifiy/README.md

 # Spwifiy

-An open-source Spotify client utilizing Spotify's data API and YouTube's API written completely in Swift.
+An open-source music client utilizing Spotify and YouTube APIs written completely in Swift.

 ## License